melezhik/swat/README.md

 Generators entries start with `:generator` marker.
 Here is example:

-    # Place this in swat pattern file
+    # Place this in swat data file
     generator: [ qw{ foo bar baz } ]

 This generator will generate 3 swat entries: